progredi/world/README.md

-# CakePHP World Plugin
+# CakePHP 3 World Plugin

-CakePHP 3.0 plugin for providing geographical, cultural and economic world data.
+World plugin for CakePHP 3, providing geographical, cultural and economic world data.

 **THIS IS A WORK IN PROGRESS**